Creating a New Generation of Doctors

 According to the Arizona Center for Integrative Medicine, “Integrative Medicine neither rejects conventional medicine nor accepts alternative therapies uncritically.”
 The goal is to find the ideal treatment plan for each patient.
 Since the Arizona Center for Integrative Medicine opened, a new generation of physicians have been trained in the use of not only traditional medicine but also alternative therapies as well.
 As Dr. Weil explains, while the program in Arizona was the first to offer formal training, today “more than one-fifth of all medical schools in the United States” have an Integrative Medicine program.

 At the American Board of Physician Specialties® (ABPS), we were approached by Dr. Weil to discuss validating the expertise and experience of Integrative Medicine physicians through a formal, standardized board certification process.
 As a result, we developed the American Board of Integrative Medicine® (ABOIM®) – the nation’s first Member Board dedicated exclusively to providing board certification in this high-demand specialty.
-If you are part of the new generation of physicians trained in best practices of Integrative Medicine, contact the ABPS to learn about becoming board certified through the ABOIM.

 Save the Date